 God’s lioness,(…)Pivot of heels and knees!—The furrow

-The speaker is only able to see flashes of the horse’s movements as she is attempting to cling onto the neck.
+The speaker is only able to see flashes of the horse’s movements as she attempts to cling onto the neck.
 She sees the fast “Pivot of heels and knees!”
 And how Ariel propels her forward, deftly navigating the terrain.

 Splits and passes, sister to(…)Of the neck I cannot catch,

-At the start of the third tercet, the speaker is comparing the “furrow,” or indention made from the horses’ hooves in the ground to that of the horse’s “brown…neck.”
+At the start of the third tercet, the speaker is comparing the “furrow,” or indention made from the horses’ hooves in the ground, to that of the horse’s “brown…neck.”
 The two are alike, as “sisters” are.
-There is no time, for either the speaker or the reader to analyze this fact as the narration takes us quickly into the next line in which the speaker is unable to “catch” hold of the “brown neck” of the horse.
-It is clear that she is starting to lose the small amount of control she had over the situation.
+There is no time for either the speaker or the reader to analyze this fact as the narration takes us quickly into the next line in which the speaker is unable to “catch” hold of the “brown neck” of the horse.
+She is starting to lose the small amount of control she has over the situation.

-In the next set of lines Plath’s speaker is being catapulted past dark, or as the speaker brazenly refers to them, “N*****-eye / Berries.”
-The use of the word “Nigger” in this context was not meant as a racial slur, but was rather used as a general descriptor of darkness.
-While it is not used to refer to a particular person or type of person in this stanza, today it is still considered racist to do so.
+In the next set of lines, Plath’s speaker is being catapulted past dark, or as the speaker brazenly refers to them, “N*****r-eye / Berries.”
+The use of the word “N****r” in this context was not meant as a racial slur but was rather used as a general descriptor of darkness.
+While it is not used to refer to a particular person or type of person in this stanza, today, it is still considered racist to do so.
 In Plath’s time, this was not so much the case.

-These dark “berries” which she stick in her mind.
+These dark “berries” stick in her mind.
 They are said to “cast dark / Hooks” into her.